 Table 2.
-The total international catch (t) of WCNPO striped marlin and the catch of U.S. vessels, by fleet and the percent of total U.S. catch relative to the total international catch as used in most recent stock assessment.
+The total international catch (t) of WCNPO striped marlin and the catch of U.S. vessels, by fleet and the percent of total U.S. catch relative to the total international catch as used in most recent stock assessment and 2021 through 2023.